richard-d-lee/jesus-chatbot/SEO_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-Your Jesus Chatbot now has **enterprise-level SEO optimization** that rivals major competitors.
+Your Jesus Express now has **enterprise-level SEO optimization** that rivals major competitors.
 The technical foundation is solid, comprehensive, and follows all Google best practices.

 ### What Makes This Implementation Exceptional